If you want ideas for businesses, you can start with $10k or less – look no further!

-In this type of consulting work, you’ll make sure an organization’s actions are in line with its mission statement.
+In this type of consulting work, you’ll ensure an organization’s actions align with its mission statement.

 For example, you may consult on how a company can better recycle the waste it creates.
 Or if a new building is being constructed, you would ensure that there will be zero carbon footprint.

-Before you start a business in green consulting, research what type of certification is required in your area.
+Before starting a green consulting business, research what type of certification is required in your area.
 Certifications may have an associated fee of a few hundred dollars.
 You may need to pay for training before you are eligible to take a certification exam.

 You’ll also need a basic home office setup such as a computer, smartphone, and printer.
-Consider spending some money on marketing for your business, including a website or online ads that target local potential clients.
+Consider spending money on marketing for your business, including a website or online ads targeting local potential clients.

 Annual salaries for green business consultants vary from $40,000 – $80,000 per year.